Domain Adapted Large Language Models for Additive Manufacturing: Future Work

 \section{Future Work}

-AdditiveLLM2 explores the methods of domain adaptive pretraining and instruction tuning of the Gemma 3 model \cite{team_gemma_2025} to the field of additive manufacturing.
 Future work would explore extending the usage of this model with agentic systems, enhanced datasets, and continual learning environments.

-The most immediate application would investigate applying AdditiveLLM2 into an agentic system, evaluating the efficiency with which it is capable of making the appropriate tool calls using its adapted domain knowledge.
+The most immediate application would investigate applying the domain adapted models into an agentic system, evaluating the efficiency with which it is capable of making the appropriate tool calls using its adapted domain knowledge.
 The performance of this system would be evaluated in a manner similar to that of LLM-3D Print \cite{jadhav_llm-3d_2025} where images of the process in-situ are evaluated using the VLM component of the agentic system and the appropriate actions are taken to address potential issues.

 Building upon the discussions in Section \ref{sec:domain_specialization_performance} regarding domain specialization performance, domain adaptation pretraining and instruction tuning with a more comprehensive dataset would be worth investigating.
 Although the dataset used in this work was sufficient to exhibit performance gains across many benchmarking tasks, a larger and more encompassing dataset of additive manufacturing processes would result greater performance gains.